-- A) Each Committee shall, by a majority vote of the Committee, select a Chair and Vice-Chair from among its voting members before the final Senate meeting of Spring Quarter. - B) The Committee Chair and Vice-Chair shall serve for the duration of the Session, unless removed from their positions by the election of a new Chair or Vice-Chair.
-These positions shall not rotate amongst the members of the Committee. - C) The Committee Chair shall be responsible for: - 1) Presiding at Committee meetings;
+- A) The Internal Vice President shall nominate the Chairs and Vie chairs for each committee through an application process facilitated by the Office of the Internal Vice President. - B) The Committee Chair and Vice-Chair shall serve for the duration of the Session, unless removed from their positions by the election of a new Chair or Vice-Chair.
+These positions shall not rotate amongst the members of the Committee. - C) The Committee Chair shall be responsible for: - 1) Presiding at Committee meetings; - 2) Creating an agenda for the meetings; - 3) Informing Committee members of the meeting times and places; - 4) Reporting the Committee's activities, proposals, amendments, attendance, and recommendations to the Senate;

-- 2) Creating an agenda for the meetings; - 3) Informing Committee members of the meeting times and places; - 4) Reporting the Committee's activities, proposals, amendments, attendance, and recommendations to the Senate; - 5) The effective functioning of the Committee; - 6) Carrying out any other duties as set forth in the By-Laws and/or assigned by the Senate or the Committee. - D) The Vice-Chair shall be responsible for: - 1) Assuming the duties of the Chair if the Chair is not present at the Senate or Committee meeting -- or is temporarily or permanently unable to perform his/her duties.
+- 5) The effective functioning of the Committee; - 6) Carrying out any other duties as set forth in the By-Laws and/or assigned by the Senate or the Committee. - D) The Vice-Chair shall be responsible for: - 1) Assuming the duties of the Chair if the Chair is not present at the Senate or Committee meeting -- or is temporarily or permanently unable to perform his/her duties.
 In the event that neither the Chair nor the Vice-Chair is present at the Senate or Committee meeting, then the Committee may select a temporary Chair for that meeting. - 2) Tracking and reporting the actions taken on Bills and Resolutions, no later than twenty-four (24) hours after a meeting is adjourned. - E) The Internal Vice President shall arrange, by unanimous consent of all Chairs and Vice-Chairs of each standing committee of the Senate, a special orientation session by the third Senate meeting of Fall Quarter.
 This orientation session shall instruct the Chairs and Vice-Chairs how to conduct a committee meeting properly.
 Attendance at this meeting is mandatory and will result in a committee absence for anyone not in attendance.